Are you training your staff to deal with billing matters properly?

 Never forget that your files contain sensitive data, including business account numbers, bank account numbers, social security numbers, and other sensitive customer data.
 State and federal laws are in place to protect customers, so you need to have a system set up for the destruction of documents.
 Train staff members about your company’s legal duties, and provide sufficient supervision to ensure that they’re protecting customer data.

-Since 1961, Muller, Muller, Richmond, Harms, & Myers, P.C. has excelled in the collection of debts owed within the state of Michigan.
+Since 1961, Muller, Muller, Richmond, & Harms, P.C. has excelled in the collection of debts owed within the state of Michigan.
 Over more than a half-century, we have earned - and sustained - a reputation for being aggressive, yet straightforward and ethical.
 It is this manner of operating that has brought our offices in Birmingham and Grand Rapids clientele from all 50 states, and around the world.
 And it is because our top-rated attorneys work with you to create a strategy customized to meet the very specific needs of your business that we consistently achieve the best possible outcomes for our clients.

 Let our debt collectors in Michigan handle all the work for you.
 To get information and determine your next move, fill out the Information form on our “Contact Us” page, or call us at 248.645.2440.
 Don’t let the money owed to you get away – get started today!